starkfell/100DaysOfIaC/articles/day.54.how.to.test.arm.md

 ## Avoid This

 The Azure-Arm-Validator, described by the Microsoft author as "A tiny server which will validate Azure Resource Manager scripts".
-It requires some configuration, uses a MongoDB backend, and has been succeeded by the native validation now available in native options like [Test-AzResourceGroupDeployment](https://docs.microsoft.com/en-us/powershell/module/az.resources/test-azresourcegroupdeployment?view=azps-3.0.0) and `Test-AzManagementGroupDeployment`.
+It requires some configuration, uses a MongoDB backend, and has been succeeded by the native validation now available in native options like [Test-AzResourceGroupDeployment](https://docs.microsoft.com/en-us/powershell/module/az.resources/test-azresourcegroupdeployment?view=azps-3.0.0) and the pipeline-integrated PowerShell described above.
 Bottom line is probably nobody should be using it anymore.

 ## Conclusion

 ARM template validation is a topic with many facets, and a number of options to meet a variety of deployment scenarios.
 We hope this post jump starts your efforts in implementing a validation strategy for your ARM deployments.
 We have 46 days left, so don't hesitate to reach out if you have topics you'd like us to cover.